 TIP #1: One of the best times to visit Capilano Suspension Bridge is in the evening in December during Canyon Lights.

-If you are a resident of BC, any time of the year you can get a year’s membership for about the same price as a single day’s admission.
+If you are a BC resident, any time of the year you can get a year’s membership for about the same price as a single day’s admission.
 This is especially worthwhile if you buy your pass in December.
 If you do that you can check out the amazing lights and festivities for two separate Christmas seasons (i.e., at the start of your year’s membership and then again at the end).

 TIP #2: Most years December is also apparently the only time you can get a family membership (which isn’t much more than the price for two adults).
 At other times of the year you’ll need to buy an annual membership for each individual family member, which means paying more.

-TIP #3: If you are just getting a one-day ticket in December, during Capilano Bridge’s Christmas Canyon Lights season, to get even more of your money’s worth, consider visiting the place during the daytime and then coming back at night (like after a day up at Grouse Mountain or exploring elsewhere on the North Shore).
+TIP #3: If you are just getting a one-day ticket in December, during Capilano Bridge’s Christmas Canyon Lights season, to get even more of your money’s worth, consider visiting an hour or two before dusk.
+Then have dinner on-site at either the Cliff House Restaurant or Logger’s Grill and then go around again to see the place at night with all the lights.

 You’ll find both the daytime and evening experiences quite different.
 You’ll get views of nature all around during the day and then the Christmas lights at night.
-Just double check first, before you leave, that they’ll indeed let you go back later on the same ticket or hand stamp.
+Just double-check first, before you leave, that the attraction does indeed let you go back later on the same ticket or hand stamp.

 General Tips

-TIP #7: If you do everything, especially the two 25-minute guided tours, you can expect to be at the park for about 2.5 hours and have a most enjoyable time.
+TIP #4: If you do everything, especially the two 25-minute guided tours, you can expect to be at the park for at least a couple of hours, but likely even more.

-TIP #8: Capilano Suspension Bridge offers free shuttle bus service to and from various central Vancouver locations.
+TIP #5: Capilano Suspension Bridge offers free shuttle bus service to and from various central Vancouver locations.
 This is a fabulous deal, especially if you’re based downtown or don’t have your own vehicle.
 What’s more, it saves you having to pay for parking!
 For details, click Capilano Shuttle Service.
-(Note: The service wasn’t being offered as of late 2020 because of COVID-19.)

 Capilano Bridge Treetops in Snow Video